JJPell/GoogleAdsScriptsStarter/README.md

 Once you have cloned this repository and ran `npm install` all that is required to do the following to build and deploy your script.

 1) Run the `npm run build`
-2) Copy and paste the compiled javascript file within the `build` folder to your google ads script.
+2) Copy and paste the compiled JavaScript file within the `build` folder to your google ads script.

 Simple!